Internal and External Calculi: Ordering the Jungle without Being Lost in Translations: The Internal and External Distinction

 Here we consider various properties attributed to internal and external calculi, and clarify how such claims are (in)correct.
 For ease of presentation, we first present each claim in italics, and after, provide our perspective of the claim.
-Although this section is intended to dispel myths about internal and external systems, we do put forth positive applications of `internal' calculi at the end of the section.
-In particular, we explain how the existence of a translation from sequents to `structurally similar' and `logically equivalent' formulae can be practically leveraged in a few different ways.\\
+Although this section is intended to dispel myths about internal and external systems, we do put forth positive applications of `internal' calculi at the end of the section (which satisfy the sufficient criterion discussed at the end of the previous section).
+In particular, we explain how the existence of a translation from sequents to `structurally similar' and `logically equivalent' formulae can be practically leveraged in a few ways.\\

 \textit{Internal calculi are better suited than external calculi for decidability}.
-There are two standard methods in which decidability is obtained via proof-search in a sequent calculus, which we call (1) the syntactic method, and (2) the semantic method.
-In the syntactic method, one establishes that every theorem has a proof of a certain form, and shows that only a finite number of such proofs exist.
+There are two standard methods in which decidability is obtained via proof-search in a sequent calculus, which we call (1) the brute-force method, and (2) the counter-model extraction method.
+In the former method, one establishes that every theorem has a proof of a certain form, and shows that only a finite number of such proofs exist.
 Decidability is then obtained by searching this finite space, and if a proof is found, the input is known to be valid; otherwise, the input is known to be invalid.
-In the semantic method, one attempts to construct a proof of the input, and shows that if a proof-search fails, then a counter-model of the input can be extracted.
-It does seem that the syntactic method is more easily carried out with Gentzen-style systems, which are internal systems, due to the minimality of the underlying data structure used in sequents.
-Nevertheless, external systems--such as those of Simpson~\cite{Sim94}--also admit decidability via the syntactic method.
+In the latter method, one attempts to construct a proof of the input, and shows that if a proof-search fails, then a counter-model of the input can be extracted.
+The brute-force method is more easily applied to (analytic) Gentzen systems, which are typically characterized as internal systems.
+This is due to the simplicity of Gentzen sequents for which it is straightforward to establish an upper finite bound on the space of analytic derivations for a given formula.
+Nevertheless, external systems, e.g., those of Simpson~\cite{Sim94}, also admit decidability via the brute-force method.